Frequently Asked Questions

 I don’t sell supplements.
 When I recommend them, it’s based on evidence — not commission.

-What about labs — what do you recommend before the first visit?
+What labs do you recommend before the first visit?

 Do you work with my other doctors?

 Yes.
 I review all current medications and records from your other providers at the initial visit.
-If you’re seeing a specialist, I won’t make changes to their medications without discussing it with you first.
+I coordinate with your specialists and won’t make changes to their medications without discussing it with you first.

 Logistics